EdgeFirstAI/documentation/docs/getting_started/models.md

 ## ModelPack Tutorials

 Modelpack is a single-sensor (single-input) architecture of a Vision model tasked with detecting objects in an image via bounding boxes, segmentation masks, or both.
 A Vision model is a type of model that interprets images or videos to perform tasks such as object recognition, image classification, and much more.
-There are three types of Vision models that are supported in EdgeFirst Studio.
+EdgeFirst Studio supports Vision models tasked with object recognition.

 * [Training Modelpack](../models/modelpack/training.md)
 * [Validating Modelpack](../models/modelpack/validation.md)